xiaozhanguva/starter-academic/content/publication/zhang2020understanding/index.md

 ---
-title: "Improved Estimation of Concentration Under Lp-Norm Distance Metric Using Half Spaces"
+title: "Understanding the intrinsic robustness of image distributions using conditional generative models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Jack Prescott
 - Xiao Zhang
+- Jinghui Chen
+- Quanquan Gu
 - David Evans

 # Author notes (optional)
-# author_notes:
+author_notes:
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: "2021-05-04T00:00:00Z"
+date: "2020-08-26T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).